AntalThomas/messaging-app2/README.md

 # messaging-app2

+# Bugs
+Currently when a user first creates their account the state isn't updated until they login and out again.
+If no chats are found "undefined" is shown on the screen.

 # Struggles
 If I could redo it again I would prefer to not use React just yet.
 I am just not experienced enough with it.
 If I just went with a SPA just using NodeJS and Express I would've had a smoother development experience.